 In general terms, robotics is best utilised for tasks that are time-critical, data sensitive and require a number of repetitive actions.
 For healthcare, robotics is best deployed for patient correspondence and data entry.

-These technologies can be delivered more quickly and cheaply than traditional solutions, as they work with the IT systems councils already have in place and do not need interfaces, which are expensive and can take a long time to build.
+These technologies can be delivered more quickly and cheaply than traditional solutions, as they work with the IT systems your organisation already has in place and do not need interfaces, which are expensive and can take a long time to build.

-- Although every division can benefit from the introduction of RoboticProcess Automation (RPA).
-Numerous forward-thinking councils are already experimenting with automation in a number of different areas.
-Most local council organisations start by automating high value transactions, where quality and accuracy is critical.
-This is typically in (1) revenue & benefits, (2) finance and (3) HR departments.
-Much of this work is rules-based, repetitive and time-consuming, an ideal fit for automation.
-Staff released from this admin work can then invest time enhancing council revenue.
+Numerous forward-thinking Healthcare organisations are already experimenting with automation in a number of different areas.
+Most organisations start by automating high value transactions, where quality and accuracy is critical.
+Much of the work is rules-based, repetitive and time-consuming, an ideal fit for automation.
+Staff released from admin work can then focus on critical and patient facing tasks.

-T-Impact have already worked with multiple councils to create RPA solutions.
+T-Impact have already worked with NHS organisations to create RPA solutions.
 We are well-placed to advise you on the best way to implement it and manage it on a daily basis.